 - people with chronic lung disease, such as asthma

 - people with chronic heart disease, such as heart failure

 - children with neurologic conditions

-If a doctor suspects that a person may have H1N1 or another type of flu, they may recommend a test to confirm the diagnosis.
+If a doctor suspects that a person may have H1N1 or another type of flu, they may recommend a

 The rapid influenza diagnostic test can help identify swine flu.
 However, this test can vary in effectiveness and may show a negative result when a certain influenza virus strain is present.